 7 Mane Katz Museum

-This excellent museum contains the paintings and sculptures of Mane Katz, who was an influential 20th century Jewish artist.
-As well as his expressionist art, Katz was a great collector and his personal collection of Judaica and antique furniture are on display here.
-Just down the road is the Tikotin Museum of Japanese Art (89 Hanassi Avenue) which features exhibits of Japanese artistry from the 14th century right up to the present day.
+This excellent, well-curated museum is a must-stop for any art enthusiast.
+It contains the paintings and sculptures of Mane Katz, who was an influential 20th-century Jewish artist.
+As well as his Expressionist art, Katz was a great collector, and his personal collection of Judaica and antique furniture are on display here.
+Just down the road is the Tikotin Museum of Japanese Art (89 Hanassi Avenue), which features exhibits of Japanese artistry from the 14th century right up to the present day.

 8 Ursula Malbin Sculpture Park